-Cultures around the world have their own versions of hot sauce -- any sauce that contains spicy chili peppers or chili powder.
-Tabasco, in all its varieties, is one of hundreds of hot sauces available in the U.S., where the market for hot sauce has grown by 150 percent since 2000, according to data gathered by Euromonitor and reported at Quartz.com.
+Cultures around the world have their own versions of hot sauce, which can be classified as any sauce that contains spicy chili peppers or chili powder.
+Tabasco, in all its varieties, is one of hundreds of hot sauces available in the U.S., where the market for hot sauce has grown by 150 percent since 2000.
 More Americans buy hot sauce, including Tabasco, than barbecue sauce, ketchup, mustard and mayonnaise combined.

 Video of the Day

-"Original T**abasco"** sauce always contains tabasco chili peppers (Capsicum frutescens), so named for the State of Tabasco in Mexico.
+"Original Tabasco" sauce always contains tabasco chili peppers (Capsicum frutescens), so named for the State of Tabasco in Mexico.
 These register from 2,500 to 5,000 heat the Scoville scale.
-The hottest Tabasco, with habaneros, measures 7,000 and the most mild, Tabasco "Sweet and Spicy Pepper Sauce," measures between 100 and 600.
+The hottest Tabasco sauce Scoville reading, for one with habaneros, measures 7,000 and the most mild, Tabasco Scoville reading for "Sweet and Spicy Pepper Sauce," measures between 100 and 600.
+Can't remember what's hotter, mild or medium?
+It's always medium.

 Hot sauces can contain a multitude of additional ingredients, such as garlic, sugar or molasses.
-Bon Appetit.com cataloged hot sauces from all 50 states and found some with mangoes, mandarian oranges, liquor, blueberries and seaweed.
+There are unique hot sauces from all 50 states and found some with mangoes, mandarian oranges, liquor, blueberries and seaweed.

 First manufactured in the 1860s, Tabasco is a registered trademark of the McIlhenny Company on Avery Island in Louisiana.
 The chairman of the board and CEO at time of publication in July 2015 was the seventh generation of McIlhennys still operating the company in the same location.
 Tabasco comes from a Mexican-Indian word meaning "place where the soil is humid," according to the company's website.